Tallulah Falls Railway: Appearance in film

 The Tallulah Falls Railway appears in the opening scene of the 1951 drama I'd Climb the Highest Mountain with temporarily reinstated 2-8-0 #75 being used in the film.
 Later, in 1955, Walt Disney selected the railway as the location of principal photography for The Great Locomotive Chase.
 The rural location of the track closely resembled the setting of the actual chase, which occurred nearly 100 years earlier in the town of Kennesaw, Georgia (then called Big Shanty) along the line of the Western and Atlantic Railroad.
 By then, the W&A was a part of the Louisville and Nashville (L&N) and was too modern to play the part of a Civil War railroad.
 The decrepit condition of the TF, however, was perfect.
 According to railway employees, Disney was quite fond of the railway and expressed interest in purchasing it for use as an excursion line.
-However the Southern Railway management refused, citing an accumulated debt of $300,000 on the part of the railway.
+However the Southern Railway management refused, citing an accumulated debt of $300,000 (equal to $ today) on the part of the railway.
 On March 10, 1961, The Tallulah Falls Railway was ordered to be sold as scrap.